How to Uninstall Nvidia Drivers

 Driver Support software can inventory your computer for all supported devices.
 When fully registered it will update any drivers that are missing or out of date.

-If you’re not too busy removing old drivers, you’ll have time to test that Nvidia card on your new game.
+If you’re not too busy removing old drivers, you’ll have time to test that Nvidia graphics card on your new game.